apollographql/apollo-kotlin/README.md

 ## Getting started

-If you are new to GraphQL, check out [the tutorial](https://www.apollographql.com/docs/android/tutorial/00-introduction/) that will guide you through building an Android app using Apollo, Kotlin and coroutines.
+If you are new to GraphQL, check out [the tutorial](https://www.apollographql.com/docs/android/tutorial/00-introduction/) that will guide you through building an Android app using Apollo.

 If you'd like to add Apollo Kotlin to an existing project, follow these steps: